tithamane/afribet/readme.md

 ## About
-A toy application using golang to scrape and rust to use the processed data to try and predict a certain number of numbers the system predicts will come be drawn on that day.
+A toy application using golang to scrape and rust to use the processed data to try and predict a certain number of numbers the system believes will be drawn on that day.
+It's more about visualising the data and seeing if there is some sort of pattern that can make prediction possible

 Eg. Based on the numbers we have, what are the four numbers that will definitely come on on this particular day.